NIEM/NIEM.github.io/tips-and-tricks/domain-modeling-guide/governance/index.md

 ---
-title: Introduction to NIEM Domain Modeling
+title:  Appendix A - Governance
 ---

 ## Meetings, communications, accounts for participation